pearu/callseq/README.md

 # callseq
-CallSeq is a functions calling sequence recording tool.

 CallSeq is a tool that allows recording the calling sequence of function or method calls while running an application.